 Pharmacist Skills for Resume

-Add both soft and hard skills to pharmaceuticals resume in order to be distinguished among other applicants.
+Add both soft and hard skills to pharmaceuticals' resumes in order to be distinguished from other applicants.

 Soft skills should focus on social qualities such as communication, troubleshooting, and patient service.
 Hard skills refer to technical abilities such as medication knowledge, computer proficiency, and compliance with regulatory requirements.